Industry leading bioinformatics capability

 Gut microbiota profiling both in terms of bacterial composition and function through 16S rRNA amplicon sequencing and shotgun metagenomics is carried out on DNA extracted from faecal samples.
 Additional functional metabolomics profiling is conducted on urine and stool samples.
 This data is integrated with the Company’s in-house bioinformatics and machine learning pipelines to generate a deep insight into the microbiome profiles of patients with a particular disease indication.

 We observed that microbiome diversity was significantly reduced in IBS patients compared with healthy individuals.
-Interestingly, this reduced diversity was shown to be independent of traditional IBS clinical sub-types (C, D or M) and there were no significant differences between the microbiome profiles of patients with IBS-C, D or M.
+Interestingly, this reduced diversity was shown to be independent of traditional IBS clinical sub-types based on symptoms (IBS with constipation, IBS-C, IBS with diarrhoea, IBS-D, or mixed, IBS-M) and there were no significant differences between the microbiome profiles of patients with IBS-C, D or M. We were able to discriminate IBS patients from healthy controls based on faecal metabolome, the functional output of the microbiome.

 Following the successful proof of concept in IBS, the Company is currently expanding the MicroDx platform into other disease areas.